akash1997/fb-exchange-rate-bot/README.md

 * You will now see that the **+ Add button** has now changed to **Get Started**.
 Hovering over this will show you a list with an item named **Test this button**.
 Click on it to start chatting with your bot.
 * Send a message to your bot.

-## Functionalities
+## Bot Functionalities

 This bot offers four different functionalties, two of them are for getting the exchange rates for cryptocurrencies and fiat currencies, while the other two are for retrieving the currency symbols.
+Also note that all the commands are case-insensitive(The capital/small letters or their combination does not affect the command functionality).

 ### Getting Cryptocurrency exchange rates
 This feature can be accessed by the command **crypto**.
 Eg: